hollance/Forge/README.markdown

 # Forge: a neural network toolkit for Metal

+:warning: :warning: :warning: **IMPORTANT:** I'm no longer maintaining Forge.
+It uses an older version of the MPSCNN API that is no longer supported by Apple.
+I also feel that Core ML has largely taken away the need for a library like this.
+However, neural networks implemented in Metal are still faster than Core ML.
+If you're looking for very fast implementations of MobileNet V1, MobileNet V2, and SSD for iOS and macOS, check out [my new source code library](http://machinethink.net/faster-neural-networks/).

+---

 **Forge** is a collection of helper code that makes it a little easier to construct deep neural networks using Apple's MPSCNN framework.

 [Read the blog post](http://machinethink.net/blog/forge-neural-network-toolkit-for-metal/)